Golden Light Sutra: History

-The sutra also expounds the vows of the goddesses Sarasvatī (大辨才天 (Dà Biàncáitiān)), Lakṣmī (大功德天 (Dà Gōngdétiān)) and Dṛḍhā to protect any bhikṣu who will uphold and teach the sutra.
+The sutra also expounds the vows of the goddesses Sarasvatī (大辨才天 (Dà Biàncáitiān)), Lakṣmī (大功德天 (Dà Gōngdétiān)) and Prithvi to protect any bhikṣu who will uphold and teach the sutra.

 Taken at face value, one might take the main theme of the sutra literally, which is the importance for leaders to be good examples for the kingdom.
 In Chapter Twelve, the sutra speaks in verse form about the disasters that befall a kingdom when its ruler does not uphold justice, and the benefits of kings who lead an exemplary life.
 In the Chapter on the Guardian Kings, the Four Guardian Kings have a dialogue with the Buddha, explaining in vivid detail all the benefits a kingdom will have if its ruler enshrines the essence of the sutra and offers daily praise.
 The sutra contains some elements of early tantra, in that in chapter two, the sutra describes four Buddhas who dwell in the four cardinal directions.
 These same four comprise later Buddhist mandalas in the same positions, such as the Womb Realm.

 During the Sui dynasty in China, the monk Zhiyi of the Tiantai tradition initiated a ritual ceremony known as "Gōngfó Zhāitiān" (供佛齋天) or just "Zhāitiān" (齋天), meaning "Puja of Offering to the Buddhas and the Devas", according to the rites prescribed in the Golden Light Sutra.
 During the ceremony, offerings are made to the Buddhas as well as the twenty-four devas as a sign of respect.
 This ceremony has been carried down through tradition into modern times and is customarily performed in Chinese Buddhist temples on the 9th day of the 1st month of the Chinese calendar.